Gain practical skills and learn new approaches that help you and your clients grow and thrive — even if you have not taken PACT training.

 Open to all clinicians, these interviews and workshops are chock-full of useful information vital to your ongoing growth and development as a couple therapist.

-If you have a PACT+ Alumni Membership, these interviews and workshops are included in your membership.
-Please sign up in advance in your PACT+ portal for these events at no additional cost.
+If you have a PACTplus: Alumni Community Membership, these interviews and workshops are included in your membership.
+Please sign up in advance in your PACTplus portal for these events at no additional cost.

-If you are not a PACT+ Alumni Member, you can still register and join in!
+If you are not a PACTplus: Alumni Member, you can still register and join in!
 Simply sign up for each workshop using the links below.

 Join PACT developer Dr. Stan Tatkin as he interviews other experts in the field of couple therapy and delves deeper into topics related to sex issues, consensual non-monogamy, and the integration of PACT with other models of couple therapy.